Eddy-Emmanuel/laptop-price-prediction-and-Deployment-using-FastApi/README.md

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

----

-Feel free to adjust the content as needed to better fit your project's specifics.
-Let me know if you need further assistance!